nicklan/pnmixer/HACKING.md

 an archive, you should bump the version and tag the commit to something like `v0.7-rc1`.
 It makes things cleaner.

+When the translation is done, you can import the PO files with the command:

+	rsync -Lrtvz translationproject.org::tp/latest/pnmixer/ po/

-When the translation is done, don't forget to update the translators list in the `About` dialog, and to update the `ChangeLog` file in case new languages have been added.
+At last, don't forget to update the translators list in the About dialog.
+If new languages have beend added, update the files `Changelog`, `po/LINGUAS`, and the variable `ALL_LINGUAS` in `configure.ac`.

 ## How to contribute